yaoman1324/yaoman1324.github.io/_pages/3_teaching.md

 caption: My first class of Introduction to Sociology in 2021 Fall.
 ---

 I love teaching.
-I view teaching as an efficient way to disseminate and reflect scienfic knowledge.
+I view teaching as an efficient way to disseminate and reflect on scienfic knowledge.
 My central aim in teaching sociology is to introduce sociology as a way of thinking to students.
 I also strive to create an inclusive learning environment in my class.
 I have taught undergraduate courses on Introduction to Sociology (independent instructor), Social Research Methods (lab instructor), and Technology and Society (teaching assistant).

 ### **Student Feedback**